StateSmith/StateSmith/docs/about.md

 meet the users where they are. support popular package managers via github actions github integration documentation.

+#### Open Questions
+1. Ideally the package installers would install the new simplified exe as well as the existing ss.cli.
+   This implies they should both be releasable together.
+But right now the separate v0.0.0 and cli-v0.0.0 tags are making this difficult.
+Also the debian packager can't handle cli-v0.0.0 style tags.
+   What should we do here?

 #### Other notes

 * Examples are embedded directly into the documentation.